nake90/MSI_GE60_Led_Enabler/README.md

 The color of the left block will be updated every REFRESH_INTERVAL seconds to completely red if the temperature is above TEMP_HIGH, completely green if it's below TEMP_LOW.
 Fading if the temperature is between those two values.

+The center block deppends on the CPU usage (the green value is always at max and the blue follows the CPU).
+The right block goes from blue (0% RAM usage) to red (100% RAM usage).

 Then: